stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 **Verify Restored PVC :**

-Once a restore process is complete, we will see that new PVCs with the name `source-data` and `source-config ` has been created.
+Once a restore process is complete, we will see that new PVCs with the name `source-data` and `source-config ` have been created.

-Verify that the PVCs has been created by the following command,
+Verify that the PVCs have been created by the following command,

 ```console
 $ kubectl get pvc -n demo